briandfoy/parnas_decomposition/README.md

 These factors impact each composition differently.

+Consider, for example, some things not in the problem description.

+* What happens if two lines have the same first word?
+* What happens if a line has no words?

 ## The decompositions

 Parnas offers two workable solutions, which he gives the prosaic names